After a fall in the hospitalHospital safety - falls; Patient safety - falls

 Stay with the patient and call for help.

 - Check the patient's breathing, pulse, and blood pressure.
-If the patient is unconscious, not breathing, or does not have a pulse, call a hospital emergency code.
+If the patient is unconscious, not breathing, or does not have a pulse, call a hospital emergency code and start CPR.

 - Check for injury, such as cuts, scrapes, bruises, and broken bones.